prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 # Section 2: Assembly Statistics

-- Take a look at the directory for your sample (e.g. ~/assembly_practice or similar). *If you don't remember this ask me for help!*
+- Take a look at the directory for the pre-made assemblies (/class_data/practice_assembly/completed_assembly). *If you don't remember this ask me for help!*

-- You'll see two subfolders now - `assembly.d` and `raw.d`.
-We've already assembled this data, since it's absolutely enormous and would take a really long time to assemble on the class server.
-You'll find the reads you were working with last week in `raw.d` and the pre-made assemblies in `assembly.d`.

 - We're going to do a little bit of post-assembly quality control using the scaffolds now, which is just as important as investigating the quality of the reads pre-assembly.